 |Generally liquid - can be bought and sold rapidly||Overseas and UK income and realised gains are subject to corporation tax|

-Contact Keith Churchouse at Chapters Financial Limited to consider your company's objectives and needs further.
+Contact Keith Churchouse at Chapters Financial Limited to consider your objectives and needs.
+We can advise on a range of investments, and would be happy to refer you to a specialist for other types of investment, such as direct equity purchase.
 We look forward to hearing from you.

 The information contained within the website article is subject to the UK regulatory regime and is therefore primarily targeted at clients based in the UK.
 Other types of investment are available and you should consider these with your Independent Financial Adviser before taking action.
 We would also recommend that you check the tax position of an investment with your company's accountant before investing.